The Forty Acres

 The campus of The University of Texas at Austin, a sprawling urban oasis, is nicknamed the Forty Acres after the size of its original footprint.

-Our students encounter a world-class academic experience, rubbing elbows with faculty famous for everything from the invention of the lithium-ion battery (your smartphone says #thanks) to frequent contributions to the @nytimes op-ed pages.
+Our students receive a highly rated, world-class education and learn from the world’s top faculty, famous for everything from the invention of the lithium-ion battery (your smartphone says #thanks) to frequent contributions to the top national media publications and outlets.

 Spirit and Athletics